edHelper.com

 1 A fireplace is a great thing to have in your house.
 It is a way to heat your house and is very pretty to look at while it is burning.
 But you have to be careful with a fireplace, too.
 Mistakes that don't seem very serious could cause your house to burn down.
 These mistakes could also hurt people in your home.

 2 Always burn wood in your fireplace.
 Don't use different things like charcoal that you would use in a grill outside.
-When charcoal burns, it lets off the gas carbon monoxide.
+Using charcoal creates higher temperatures in your chimney than burning wood does.
+It can cause a flue fire.
+Burning any kind of fuel lets off the gas carbon monoxide.
 This isn't a gas you can smell or see, but it is very dangerous.
-If people breathe in carbon dioxide for too long, it can kill them.
+If people breathe in carbon monoxide, it can kill them.
+Burning charcoal releases more carbon monoxide than burning wood does.
+If you have a fireplace, having a carbon monoxide detector is a good idea.
+Make sure the fireplace damper is wide open to allow dangerous gases to escape up the chimney.
+Don't close the damper until the fire is completely out.

-4 Don't ever use kerosene or lighter fluid to start a fire.
-These can cause an explosion.
+4 Don't ever use gas, kerosene, or lighter fluid to start a fire.
+The vapors from these can cause an explosion.
 Use dry, seasoned wood.
 Small pieces will start to burn more quickly than large pieces.
-Use the smaller pieces to start the fire with.
+Use the smaller pieces to start the fire.
 Long matches will also help protect you from getting burned when you light the fire.

 For the complete story with questions: click here for printable